Lastaapps/Lispik/README.md

-# <assignment name>
+# Assignment name

 Copy the task assignment description here.
-If the task has optional features then describe which of those features were implemented (We are not going to actively look for any optional features.)
+Describe which features were implemented.
+We are not going to actively look for not mandatory features.

 ## Example usage